goldin2008/Note/README.md

 Experience using big data technologies (e.g., Hadoop, Spark) Demonstrable experience performing ETL/ELT on multiple sources of data using technologies such as Sqoop, Hive, Spark, and Informatica
 Experience with streaming data a plus
+Research and build impactful data products that improve player experiences, driving them from conception, to experimentation, to productionization in-game.
+Contribute to the architecture and development of model deployment platforms, in particular providing guidance on automated model re-training, online training, scalability, failure recovery, updates with minimal downtime, model/pipeline versioning, performance monitoring.
+5+ years of experience applying data science/machine learning/deep learning methodologies to real-world problems Expertise in analyzing extremely large, complex, multi-dimensional data sets with a variety of tools, including Python, SQL, and Spark.
+Experience with big data technologies, distributed data query and computing engine.
+Programming experience in a system programming language such as C/C++ or Java.
+Familiarity with at least one scripting language: R, Python, or Scala Experience deploying machine learning systems using AWS, GCP, Virtual Machines, or Docker.
+Experience developing customizable, modular, and scalable deep learning algorithms in Keras/Pytorch/Tensorflow
+Hypothesis driven – uses data to test ideas rigorously and objectively Willing to teach and mentor colleagues
+Eager to stay on the cutting edge of methodologies and technologies Experience with scripting languages (Python preferred), SQL, and a shell.
+Experience writing and speaking about technical concepts to business, technical, and lay audiences and giving data-driven presentations
+Strong modeling/algorithmic skill set, hands-on mastery of data manipulation and experience with data analytics tools (SQL, Python, Hadoop, Hive, Spark, etc.).
+Solid programming skills.
+Familiarity with algorithms and data structures.
+Experience with online data storage and processing frameworks such as Kafka, MySQL, Redis, and Cassandra 5+ years in a data science role with proven record of implementing end-to-end ML/AI solutions into production Experience deploying ML models to production and thinking deeply about model risk management.
+Experience in ETL pipelines, both batch and real-time data processing.
+Cloud computing: Google Cloud, Amazon Web Service, Azure, Docker, Kubernetes.
+Experience in big data technologies: Hadoop, Hive, Spark, Kafka.
+Experience in distributed system design and development Apply expertise in Machine Learning and data mining techniques feature engineering, regression, classification, anomaly detection, time series analysis etc
+Develop Machine Learning pipelines
+Fluent in Machine Learning techniques Regression, Trees, Clustering, Neural Networks, Anomaly Detection Strong technical background working in a Big Data ecosystem and ability to do data analysis, data engineering, ML design and development

 ```